 Pak’s design in Kashmir must be distinguished from aspirations of some Kashmiris who harboured dreams of a sovereign state.
 If they demand a sovereign Kashmir it’s a political demand, but Pakistan’s motive are different.
 Its agenda is Islamization of Kashmir issue and then use it as a pretext to direct jehadis terrorists against India.
 Kashmir and its people are mere tools to carry on its hate-India policy.
 Pakistan does not want Kashmiris to set their own political agenda.

 After noting that the local groups like Jammu Kashmir Liberation Front (JKLF) have their own independent agenda and don’t subscribe to Pakistani game plan, it marginalized them and propped up the Hizbul Mujahideen, the armed wing of the Jamaat-e-Islami in early 1990s.
 Today, there are several jehadi groups that want carry on violence against India in the name of Islam and Allah.

 In 1999, Indian Prime Minister, Atal Behari Vajpayee initiated a peace mission by travelling to Lahore by Bus.
 Hope of lasting peace was felt by people of both countries.
 But soon the reality bounced back.
 Three months later Pakistan troops disguised as militants invaded Kargil ridges, 10 km inside Indian territory from the line of control.
 If captured, Pak would be in a position to cut supplies on the NH1 which is the only link between India and Kashmir.

-Indian Parliament was targeted by 5 Jehadi terrorists.
+December 13, 2001: Indian Parliament was targeted by 5 Jehadi terrorists.
 They killed 9 people before falling to bullets of security people.
-It badly infuriated India and led to massive troop build up along the Pakistan border.
+It infuriated India leading to massive troop built up along the Pakistan border.
 The danger of conventional and nuclear war heightened.
 The danger of full blown war almost became a reality.